 Ciaran was silent.
 What evil indeed?

-Your hands are cold,” Ciaran remarked.
-He stared down at them, suddenly self-conscious.
+“Your hands are cold,” Ciaran remarked.
+He stared down at them, unexpectedly self-conscious.
 The pallor of his own narrow hands next to her glowing, delicate skin appeared unnatural.
-“Lady, forgive me.
+“Lady, I beg your forgiveness.
 I never meant to bring you harm,” he whispered.

 Ciaran wet his lips.
 “I’d like to do what I can to mend the damage.
 I regret your loss more than you know.”

 “Hungry as a pack of hounds.”
 It was a lie, but it wrung a smile from her.